Bill Belichick: Making five Super Bowls and winning three, Gronkowski, and "We're on to Cincinnati": 2010–2019

 In the 2014 season, Belichick's Patriots started 2–2.
-At a mid-week press conference following a 41–14 loss to the Kansas City Chiefs, Belichick famously uttered "We're on to Cincinnati" (referring to the Patriots' next opponent) several times in response to follow-up questions and criticisms of his team, Brady in particular.
+At a mid-week press conference following a 41–14 loss to the Kansas City Chiefs, Belichick famously uttered, "We're on to Cincinnati" (referring to the Patriots' next opponent), several times in response to follow-up questions and criticisms of his team, Brady in particular.
 Ultimately, they recorded a 12–4 record for the third straight season.
-In the divisional round, they defeated the Baltimore Ravens by a score of 35–31.
-In the AFC Championship Game, they defeated the Indianapolis Colts by a score of 45–7.
+In the Divisional Round, they defeated the Baltimore Ravens by a score of 35–31.
+During the AFC Championship Game, they defeated the Indianapolis Colts by a score of 45–7.
 They reached Super Bowl XLIX, where they defeated the Seattle Seahawks by a score of 28–24.
 With his fourth championship as head coach, Belichick tied Chuck Noll for most Super Bowl wins by a head coach.

-In the 2015 season, Belichick's Patriots recorded a 12–4 record for the fourth straight season.
-They defeated the Kansas City Chiefs in the divisional round.
-In the AFC Championship Game, they lost to the eventual Super Bowl 50 champion Denver Broncos by a score of 20–18.
+In the 2015 season, the Patriots recorded a 12–4 record for the fourth straight season.
+They defeated the Kansas City Chiefs in the Divisional Round by a score of 27–20.
+During the AFC Championship Game, the Patriots narrowly lost to the eventual Super Bowl 50 champion Denver Broncos by a score of 20–18.

-In the 2016 season, Belichick's Patriots recorded a 14–2 record, which earned them the #1 seed for the AFC playoffs.
-In the divisional round, they defeated the Houston Texans.
-In the AFC Championship Game, they defeated the Pittsburgh Steelers.
+In the 2016 season, the Patriots recorded a 14–2 record, which earned them the #1 seed for the AFC playoffs.
+In the Divisional Round, they defeated the Houston Texans by a score of 34–16.
+During the AFC Championship Game, they defeated the Pittsburgh Steelers by a score of 36–17.
 They reached Super Bowl LI, where they defeated the Atlanta Falcons in a comeback victory by a score of 34–28 in overtime.
 The Patriots were down 28–3 at one point in the third quarter.
 With the victory, Belichick won his record fifth Super Bowl title as a head coach.